pouriavj/API-secretsProject/README.md

 # API-secretsProject
-A page with a fancy design done in CSS , that when user hovers over a card , it will reveal a "Secret" sent from a public api.
+A page with a fancy design done in CSS , that when user hovers over a card , it will reveal a "Secret" sent from a public API.
 Visit the api here : https://secrets-api.appbrewery.com
 <br/>This is a web developement course project.
 #### <sub>Back-end + Front-end</sub>
 ---